pkutaj/pkutaj.github.io/_posts/2020-02-09-WIN-procmon-tactics.md

 ---
 layout: post
-title: WIN > Procmon Tactics
+title: Windows > Procmon Tactics
 ---
 ## the case
 the question is, what are the commonly used tactic when using procmon to troubleshoot, mostly hangs and crashes but also other issues